FahdSaif/POC--1--APIMonetizationPart1-APIGateway/README.md

 ## Tutorials

-1. **Setting Up Kong on Docker: An Easy Guide**
+1. **Setting Up Kong on Docker: An Easy Guide** [![YouTube Video](https://img.youtube.com/vi/jwzZEI43c_M/Bjg1BCWrW5U.jpg)](https://www.youtube.com/watch?v=Bjg1BCWrW5U)
-   `` Learn how to set up Kong on Docker with our straightforward tutorial.
-This video will walk you through the initial steps of installing and configuring Kong to manage your APIs effectively.
-   [![YouTube Video](https://img.youtube.com/vi/jwzZEI43c_M/Bjg1BCWrW5U.jpg)](https://www.youtube.com/watch?v=Bjg1BCWrW5U)

-2. **Simplifying API Management: Generating and Testing API Keys** `` Discover how to generate and test API keys using Kong.
-This video covers the basics of API key creation and the importance of testing them to ensure your API's security.
+2. **Simplifying API Management: Generating and Testing API Keys** [![YouTube Video](https://img.youtube.com/vi/iLfzm8b-z3E/0.jpg)](https://www.youtube.com/watch?v=iLfzm8b-z3E)
-   [![YouTube Video](https://img.youtube.com/vi/iLfzm8b-z3E/0.jpg)](https://www.youtube.com/watch?v=iLfzm8b-z3E)

-3. **Managing Multiple API Keys for Testing**
+3. **Managing Multiple API Keys for Testing** [![YouTube Video](https://img.youtube.com/vi/bA68YOXuN64/0.jpg)](https://www.youtube.com/watch?v=bA68YOXuN64)
-   `` This tutorial will guide you on generating multiple API keys for testing purposes, showcasing how to manage and organize them efficiently.
-   [![YouTube Video](https://img.youtube.com/vi/bA68YOXuN64/0.jpg)](https://www.youtube.com/watch?v=bA68YOXuN64)

 4. **Managing Multiple API Keys for Testing (Check if continued...)**
-   `` This tutorial will guide you on generating multiple API keys for testing purposes, showcasing how to manage and organize them efficiently.  *(Note: This appears to be a duplicate.
-Consider combining it with #3 or removing it if it's not a continuation.)*
    [![YouTube Video](https://img.youtube.com/vi/2dmTmxrx3Oc/0.jpg)](https://www.youtube.com/watch?v=2dmTmxrx3Oc)

-5. **Cleaning Up: How to Delete Multiple API Keys**
+5. **Cleaning Up: How to Delete Multiple API Keys** [![YouTube Video](https://img.youtube.com/vi/OiItvVAw3Lk/0.jpg)](https://www.youtube.com/watch?v=OiItvVAw3Lk)
-  ``  Learn the process of deleting multiple API keys, a necessary step to maintain the cleanliness and security of your API environment.
-   [![YouTube Video](https://img.youtube.com/vi/OiItvVAw3Lk/0.jpg)](https://www.youtube.com/watch?v=OiItvVAw3Lk)

-6. **Implementing Rate Limit Policies on API Keys**
+6. **Implementing Rate Limit Policies on API Keys** [![YouTube Video](https://img.youtube.com/vi/ixoK80672ZQ/0.jpg)](https://www.youtube.com/watch?v=ixoK80672ZQ)
-   `` Watch how to apply rate limit policies to your API keys, an essential strategy to control traffic and protect your API from overuse.
-   [![YouTube Video](https://img.youtube.com/vi/ixoK80672ZQ/0.jpg)](https://www.youtube.com/watch?v=ixoK80672ZQ)

-7. **Debugging lesson - Bash Script Debugging for API Key Management** `` Dive into debugging with a bash script designed to manage multiple API keys.
-This video offers practical tips on troubleshooting common scripting issues.
+7. **Debugging lesson - Bash Script Debugging for API Key Management** [![YouTube Video](https://img.youtube.com/vi/z1vGLt_VY2w/0.jpg)](https://www.youtube.com/watch?v=z1vGLt_VY2w)
-   [![YouTube Video](https://img.youtube.com/vi/z1vGLt_VY2w/0.jpg)](https://www.youtube.com/watch?v=z1vGLt_VY2w)

-8. **Facing Challenges in Automating Cron Scripts for API Key Management** `` Explore some hurdles of automating cron scripts to delete duplicate API keys, including permission issues and the need for script refinement.
+8. **Facing Challenges in Automating Cron Scripts for API Key Management** [![YouTube Video](https://img.youtube.com/vi/7wOKrmS34L8/0.jpg)](https://www.youtube.com/watch?v=7wOKrmS34L8)
-   [![YouTube Video](https://img.youtube.com/vi/7wOKrmS34L8/0.jpg)](https://www.youtube.com/watch?v=7wOKrmS34L8)

-9. **Initial Attempts at Cron Automation on Kong** [![YouTube Video](https://img.youtube.com/vi/859BHMjAyKU/0.jpg)](https://www.youtube.com/watch?v=859BHMjAyKU) `` This video documents our initial efforts to automate cron jobs on Kong and the challenges faced, providing a real-time learning experience.
+9. **Initial Attempts at Cron Automation on Kong** [![YouTube Video](https://img.youtube.com/vi/859BHMjAyKU/0.jpg)](https://www.youtube.com/watch?v=859BHMjAyKU)

-9.1. **Debugging Cron Automation: A Closer Look** [![YouTube Video](https://img.youtube.com/vi/r3o7HuV01E4/0.jpg)](https://www.youtube.com/watch?v=r3o7HuV01E4) `` Join me as we delve deeper into debugging cron automation issues, offering insights and solutions to overcome common obstacles.
+9.1. **Debugging Cron Automation: A Closer Look** [![YouTube Video](https://img.youtube.com/vi/r3o7HuV01E4/0.jpg)](https://www.youtube.com/watch?v=r3o7HuV01E4)

-10. **Monetizing APIs: Setting Up and Routing** [![YouTube Video](https://img.youtube.com/vi/O09XHPOWyX0/0.jpg)](https://www.youtube.com/watch?v=O09XHPOWyX0) `` Learn how to set up a monetization strategy for your API.
-This video guides you through creating a monetized API and establishing proper routing.
+10. **Monetizing APIs: Setting Up and Routing** [![YouTube Video](https://img.youtube.com/vi/O09XHPOWyX0/0.jpg)](https://www.youtube.com/watch?v=O09XHPOWyX0)

-12. **Creating a Simple HTML Interface for APIs** [![YouTube Video](https://img.youtube.com/vi/FnqX7998bAI/0.jpg)](https://www.youtube.com/watch?v=FnqX7998bAI) `` Watch as we create a basic HTML file to interact with our API, a practical approach for visualizing and testing API functionality.
+12. **Creating a Simple HTML Interface for APIs** [![YouTube Video](https://img.youtube.com/vi/FnqX7998bAI/0.jpg)](https://www.youtube.com/watch?v=FnqX7998bAI)

-13. **Casual Check-In: Testing and Updates** [![YouTube Video](https://img.youtube.com/vi/QW8U84-ptJ4/0.jpg)](https://www.youtube.com/watch?v=QW8U84-ptJ4) `` A light-hearted update where we check in on the API's stability and perform routine tests to ensure everything is running smoothly.
+13. **Casual Check-In: Testing and Updates** [![YouTube Video](https://img.youtube.com/vi/QW8U84-ptJ4/0.jpg)](https://www.youtube.com/watch?v=QW8U84-ptJ4)

-14. **Interactive Frontend for Generating API Keys** [![YouTube Video](https://img.youtube.com/vi/qwpmtm4vaeM/0.jpg)](https://www.youtube.com/watch?v=qwpmtm4vaeM) `` Explore my newly developed frontend interface that simplifies the process of generating API keys, enhancing user experience and accessibility.
+14. **Interactive Frontend for Generating API Keys** [![YouTube Video](https://img.youtube.com/vi/qwpmtm4vaeM/0.jpg)](https://www.youtube.com/watch?v=qwpmtm4vaeM)